Reservoir computing with the Kuramoto model: Introduction

 The basic results of the Kuramoto model, which are the fundament of this paper, are summarized in Section \ref{sec:2}.
 A summary of our results and contributions is as follows: \begin{itemize} \item {\bf (Formulation of reservoir computing and numerical method)} The first contribution is to formulate the Kuramoto reservoir computing with the aid of a certain integral operator for mathematical analysis.
 More precisely, we propose reservoir computing by using the infinite-dimensional Kuramoto model as a reservoir, which is a continuous limit ($N\to \infty$) of the Kuramoto model as the number $N$ of oscillators tends to infinity, and a readout is not a matrix but an integral operator (see Section \ref{sec:3}).
 Furthermore, our reservoir computing is easily implementable and its specific numerical calculation procedure is also given via the Fourier series (see Section \ref{sec:5}).

 \item {\bf (Approximation ability of the Kuramoto reservoir)} The second contribution is to theoretically clarify the approximation ability of reservoir computing with the Kuramoto model.
 We can obtain a useful representation of the Kuramoto reservoir computing via the Fourier series.
 More precisely, we assume that the integral kernel of the integral operator for the readout belongs to $L^2(0,2\pi)$.
 Then the output function can be represented by a linear combination of the $n$-th order parameters of a solution of the infinite-dimensional Kuramoto model (see \eqref{key_representation}).
 Therefore, if the family of $n$-th order parameters constructs a complete basis of $L^2_{\mathrm{per}}$ (the set of periodic $L^2$ functions), the Kuramoto reservoir has an enough approximation ability.
 Our main theorem provides an explicit expression of the $n$-th order parameters (Theorem \ref{thm:main}) .
 As a corollary, a sufficient condition for this family to be a complete basis of $L^2_{\mathrm{per}}$ (Corollary \ref{cor:main}) will be obtained.
 The precise statements and proofs are given in Section \ref{sec:4}.
+In addition, we also provide the approximation theorems and error estimates for prediction tasks (Sections 5 and 6).
+These results are numerically supported in Section 7.